Dog Seizures While Sleeping: Everything You Need To Know

 Once you start your dog on traditional seizure medication, they must take it for life; if they stop taking it abruptly, they will likely suffer from even more frequent seizures.

-If you are looking for a natural remedy for dog seizures when sleeping, then CBD is probably the most popular option at the moment, and for a good reason.
+If you are looking for a natural remedy for dog seizures when sleeping, CBD is worth discussing with your vet.

 One natural CBD drug is FDA approved for use in humans with treatment-resistant epilepsy.
 Recent research has also shown that CBD can reduce the frequency of seizures in people with Dravits syndrome.

-The side effects associated with CBD Oil for dogs with seizures are also relatively minor and can be reversed by merely reducing the dose.
+The side effects associated with CBD Oil for dogs with seizures are usually relatively minor.